tedhchen/ESS-ClimateGovernance/about.md

 ### I expect from students
 - Commitment to hands-on learning.
 In addition to lectures, this course is designed with discussions and projects in mind.
-- Respect for everyone involved with the course (i.e. students, instructors, guest lecturers), and follow the course [Code of Conduct]({{ site.baseurl }}{% link conduct.md %}).
+- Respect for everyone involved with the course (i.e., students, instructors, guest lecturers), and follow the course [Code of Conduct]({{ site.baseurl }}{% link conduct.md %}).
 It is especially important to understand that the class will comprise individuals from diverse and multidisciplinary backgrounds.
 Communication and patience are paramount.
 - Basics: do the prep; come to class; contribute to team work.

 ## Assessment